 documents focus on topics in telecommunications and computer networks.

-The material contained here is for the exclusive use of the current and
+The material contained here is for the exclusive use of former

 permission before such use.
 Every effort has been made to ensure this

 material is complete and accurate.
 Suggestions for additions,